 Quantity of units

 Operators and aircraft operators may exchange eligible CERs and ERUs for EUAs and EUAAs up to limits.
 Limits are cumulative across Phase II and Phase III of the EU ETS and are specified in a European Commission regulation on international credit entitlement adopted on 8 November 2013.
-For more information, including on how the limit will be calculated for each operator, please see the announcement from the European Commission.

 How to use units in the EU ETS

 In Phase III, certain CERs and ERUs can be swapped for EUAs, subject to the limits discussed above, in the Union Registry.
 Operators can transfer valid CERs and ERUs into a central account in the Union Registry, and once verified as eligible for use by that operator within the EU ETS the operator’s EUA holding account will be credited with the equivalent number of EUAs.
 Aircraft operators may request this swap and be credited with EUAAs.
 The European Commission Registry Regulation sets out the process for this in more detail.

 Any further questions or queries on the holding or swapping of Kyoto Units within the Registry should be directed by email to the UK registry administrator: firstname.lastname@example.org

 Auctioning is an effective way of distributing allowances to the market and reinforces the ‘polluters pay’ principle.
 It encourages businesses to take account of the full cost of carbon in the decisions they make.

 The European Commission’s Auctioning Regulation governs the auctioning of Phase III EUAs and EUAAs.
 It provided for the establishment of a common EU auction platform and granted member states the right to opt out and set up national platforms - the UK, Germany and Poland exercised this right.
 The UK was the first EU member state to hold an auction in phase II (2008 to 2012) and auctioned 10% of allowances compared to the EU average of 3%.